krishnakeshab-banik/Car-Price-Prediction/README.md

-Below is a comprehensive README for your **Car Price Prediction** project:

----

 # Car Price Prediction

 This project entails developing a machine learning model to predict the selling price of cars based on multiple features.
 It covers the entire machine learning workflow—from data collection to model evaluation—using a Random Forest Regressor.